jwalton/node-amqp-connection-manager/README.md

 * Automatically reconnect when your amqplib broker dies in a fire.
 * Round-robin connections between multiple brokers in a cluster.
 * If messages are sent while the broker is unavailable, queues messages in memory until we reconnect.
+* queued message are persisted to disk in case of unexpected crash/reboot, and recovered in memory.
 * Supports both promises and callbacks (using [promise-breaker](https://github.com/jwalton/node-promise-breaker))
 * Very un-opinionated library - a thin wrapper around amqplib.